-Viola Hashe was born in 1926, in Gabashane in the Orange Free State.
+Viola Hashe was born in 1926, in Gabashane in the Orange Free State (now Free State Province).
 Hashe was a teacher by profession.

 Hashe became involved in the labour movement early on in her life.
 In the early 1950s she was elected Assistant Secretary of the Chemical Workers Union and the Dairy Workers Union.
 Hashe also joined the African National Congress (ANC) in the early 1950s.
 In 1953 and 1954, Hashe served on the Transvaal Provincial Executive of the ANC, and became the first woman regional chairperson of the West Rand region of Congress.
 In 1956, she was the first woman to be threatened with deportation under Section 29 of the Urban Areas Act.
 No reasons were given for the notice except a vague reference to Hashe 'not being good' for the township in which she lived.
 However, with the help of anti-apartheid lawyer, Shulamith Muller, the Town Council was forced to back down barely seven hours before the order was to take effect.